 Welcome to my site.
-I’m Ruth McIntosh, owner of slow-cycle.com and The Good Apple Copy-writing Service.
-Please check out my brand storytelling and English tuition services @ goodapplecopy.com
+I’m Ruth McIntosh, owner of slow-cycle.com and The Good Apple Copy and Tutoring Service.
+Please check out my business blog @ goodapplecopy.com

 I started this blog in November 2018 to showcase my favourite hobby: cycle-touring (slowly).
 And, dear reader, I’m a reformed English teacher and wannabe content writer so this blog is also a vehicle for me to hone my skills as a storyteller and word-nerd.